 You will have probably run into cannabidiol (CBD) as a relatively new hemp-based treatment for a range of human ailments.
 But did you know that the endocannabinoid system, on which CBD works in the body, exists in most multicellular organisms?
-While no one would get much fun from a pet jellyfish, even the these have an endocannabinoid system in their bodies!
+While no one would get much fun from a pet jellyfish, even these have an endocannabinoid system in their bodies!

 Let’s first of all look at the endocannabinoid system in animals and humans.
 And then we’ll look at how CBD oil could help treat your cat or dog.